teejays/githubber/README.md

 # GitHubby
 GitHubby is the hubby your github has always needed.
 It comes in your life, and brings a lot of greens with it.
-Are you someonw who could do with some greens?
+Are you someone who could do with some greens?

 ### Who are you?
 Are you one of the people whose Github profile looks like this?
 *<kbd>